Philippine Airlines Flight 124: Accident

 Philippine Airlines Flight 124 took off from Zamboanga in the afternoon and was uneventful until the approach at Manila, where the flight encountered poor weather conditions with strong winds and heavy rain.

 On final approach, the pilots were informed by ATC that their glideslope was too high and that it was better to initiate a go-around.
 However, the captain insisted on continuing the approach, and the aircraft bounced and touched down late on Runway 06.
 Because of heavy rainfall, the brakes did not work effectively across the wet runway.
 Unable to stop with the remaining distance, the aircraft struck a concrete wall and lost its undercarriage before skidding onto the South Luzon Expressway, striking cars and coming to rest on a railroad track.

 8 people were killed on the ground after being struck.
 The aircraft was written off.

 Cause

 The accident has been attributed to many factors, with errors by the crew exacerbated by the bad weather conditions at the time.
-The crew failed to initiate a go-around and follow warnings from ATC, and the aircraft landed too far down the runway that stopping distance was insufficient.
-Visibility and braking action was poor because of thick clouds and rain.
+The crew failed to initiate a go-around and follow warnings from ATC, and the aircraft landed too far down the runway so that stopping distance was insufficient.
+Visibility and braking action were poor because of thick clouds and rain.